Collection Development Manual

 Open Access Journals

-The Library makes Open Access journals discoverable through the Library Search which support the learning, teaching and research of the University.
+The Library makes Open Access journals discoverable through Library Search which support the learning, teaching and research of the University.

 Open Educational Resources (OERs)

 The Library supports the adoption, adaptation, and creation of Open Educational Resources.
-Published OERs are discoverable through the Library Search.
+Published OERs are discoverable through Library Search.

 Databases